inovativatec/otimizenesting-learn/src/Inovativatec.Otimize.Nesting.Doc/tutorial/overview.md

 * Save reports containing cutting diagrams, machining time, material efficiency, remnants, weight and costs.

-* Import parts from your CAD (.DXF files) or ERP system (.CSV files)
+* Import parts from your .DXF, .DWG or .CSV files

-* No need to configure backup, servers, licensing, etc. Updates are installed automatically
+* Updates are installed automatically.
+No need to configure backup, servers, licensing, etc.

 * Email, chat and tutorials to assist you in having the best experience

 * Pay your subscription monthly, with no minimum period or extra fees.
 Different features according to your needs.

-* Begin your journey with Otimize Nesting with our videos or by visiting [our website](www.otimizenesting.com).
+* Begin your journey with Otimize Nesting with our videos or by visiting [our website] (www.otimizenesting.com).

+## Next step

+Now that you know what is Otimize Nesting, [create your account](creating-an-account.md).